 Although ‘aerosol’ refers to a finished product, it is made up of four components: the container, the valve, the actuator and the cap.The container can be made from different materials but is usually made of tinplated steel or aluminium.
 It provides optimal conditions to store the product to be sprayed.

 There is a wide range of container shapes and volumes available, depending on the final product characteristics and the gas used.

-The valve operates as a non-visible component but its rule is essential: it keeps the container airtight, clean and hygienic and regulates the flow of the product during use.
+The valve operates as a non-visible component but its role is essential: it keeps the container airtight, clean and hygienic and regulates the flow of the product during use.